cbur24/AusEFlux/notebooks/README.md

 1. Spatiotemporal harmonisation of input datasets
 2. The creation of feature datasets
 3. Gridded ensemble predictions
-4. Combining ensembles with an ensemble median and uncertainty range
+4. Combining ensembles with an ensemble median and uncertainty range, and exporting production ready datasets to THREDDS

 The `Historical.ipynb` notebook contains the workflow for creating historical carbon and water fluxes for Australia through the full length of the MODIS archive (i.e., 2003-2022).
 It has six steps:
 1. Spatiotemporal harmonisation of input datasets